jonas4climate/ss-assignment-3/README.md

-# ss-assignment-3
+# Stochastic Simulation - Reverse-Engineering Predator-Prey system

-Stochastic Simulation - Reverse-Engineering Predator-Prey system
+In this assignment, we are reverse-engineering a predator-prey dataset, focusing on the analysis of global and local optimization methods for this problem statement.